 The Moravian Cabin at Mill Trail

 The cabin at the Mill Trail Property was constructed in 1935 in the unique Moravian style as one of the first ski-in roadside inns, and provided accommodations for Stowe’s first skiers.
 Recently restored, the cabin’s goal is to educate the public and further SLT’s mission to conserve scenic, recreational, and productive farm and forest lands for the benefit of the greater Stowe community.
 On Saturdays from June through September, the Summer Naturalist Program is based out of the cabin.
-During other times of year, the cabin is open to the public for special events or outings only.
+During other times of year, the cabin is open to the public for Stowe Land Trust events or outings only.
 Contact us today for more information.

 Public Access: This property is open to the public for a variety of pedestrian recreational activities including but not limited to hiking, hunting, snowshoeing, cross country skiing, and wildlife observation.
 Want to know which uses are allowed on our SLT-owned lands or make a request to use this property for a group outing, tour, or event?
 Check out our visitor information page or online Use Request Form.

 Restricted Uses: Mountain biking and motorized vehicles are not permitted on the property.

 Directions: From the intersection of Route 100 and Route 108 in Stowe village, head north on Route 108 for 5.1 miles.
 Turn right on Notchbrook Road and drive .6 miles to a small pull-off on the left where there is limited parking available.